| WHY is this medicine prescribed?

 What SPECIAL DIETARY instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.

 What should I do IF I FORGET to take a dose?

 Apply the missed patch as soon as you remember it.
 If it is almost time to apply your next patch, skip the missed patch and continue your regular dosing schedule.
 Remove your patch at your regularly scheduled time even if you applied it later than usual.
 Do not apply two patches to make up for a missed dose.

 What SIDE EFFECTS can this medicine cause?

 Nitroglycerin patches may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away:
+Tell your doctor if any of these symptoms or those listed in the SPECIAL PRECAUTIONS section are severe or do not go away:

 - redness or irritation of the skin that was covered by the patch

 Some side effects can be serious.
 If you experience any of the following symptoms, call your doctor immediately: